TanYa-Go/Movie-Quiz/README.md

 ### **Verdict**

-The app displays properly in all tested browsers, the image is not distorted and all buttons and teskst are clearly visible and accesible
+The app displays properly in all tested browsers, the image is not distorted and all buttons and tekst are clearly visible

 ## **Features Testing**

 **Buttons** - I have tested all the buttons by clicking them in different browsers and on different devices.
 All buttons work as intended and bring the user to the designated place.

-**Modals** - There are two modals - one that displays the rules when the user clicks the **Rules** button and one that displays a warning when the user clicks **Play** without choosing the preffered difficutly level.
+**Modals** - There are two modals - one that displays the rules when the user clicks the **Rules** button and the other displays a warning when the user clicks **Play** without choosing the preffered difficutly level.
 Both modals work as intended and open when the respective button is clicked.
 Both modals properly close when the **Close** or **OK** button is clicked.

 **Music** - When the user clicks **Play** and the game starts, the background music will also start playing.
 The user had the option to pause the music by clicking the button underneath the quiz.
 The user can also play the music again by clicking the same button.